-Separately, any person holding at least 5 per cent (including holdings of any concert parties) of the shares or voting rights of a publicly listed company must disclose all transfers of more than 2 per cent.
+Separately, any person holding at least 5 per cent (including holdings of any concert parties) of the shares or voting rights of a publicly listed company must disclose all acquisitions or sales of more than 2 per cent.

 Publicly listed companies must also disclose details regarding their 'significant beneficial owners' on a quarterly basis.
-Significant beneficial owners are individuals who directly or indirectly hold at least
+Significant beneficial owners are individuals who directly or indirectly hold at least 10 per cent of the shares, voting rights or rights to receive distributions, or otherwise exercise significant influence or control, over the listed company.